Solexma/gitnapped/README.md

 Gitnapped is a command-line tool that analyzes your Git commit history across multiple repositories.
 It provides insights into your coding patterns, helping you understand where your time is spent across projects.

+## What Does It Mean to Get Gitnapped?

+Picture this: it’s 5 PM, you’re ready to call it a day, but then you think, “Just one more commit…” Next thing you know, it’s 2 AM, and you’re knee-deep in code.
+That’s being gitnapped!
+Gitnapped (the tool) helps you spot these moments by analyzing your commit history—showing you when Git’s magic stole your sleep.

+> So, have you gitnapped yourself lately?

 ## Features

 - Analyze commits across multiple repositories